Libfix report: -gler and what we can learn from it

 • Spanish has two i‘s, one mutable and one inalterable with respect to i-dissimilation.

 The approach to underspecification developed by Sharon Inkelas and colleagues, whose slogan is “prespecification as inalterability”, is well-equipped to handle Kashaya and Spanish, where i‘s are underspecified to generate mutability and prespecified to generate inalterability.
-However, it has nothing to say about Barrow Inupiaq, Czech, or Hungarian, a point which Inkelas & Cho (1993:556, fn.
+However, it has nothing to say about Barrow Inupiaq, Blackfoot, Czech, or Hungarian, a point which Inkelas & Cho (1993:556, fn.
 26) concede.
 One of the innovations of Logical Phonology is that it generalizes their treatment of targets to triggers, adding a new slogan—”prespecification as catalysis”—allowing for all five cases to receive a more-uniform, purely phonological treatment.

 Is there something about i, and perhaps and a in some occasions, which might account for its apparent tendency to either mutate or resist mutation, or to either trigger or fail to trigger mutation?
 Let us call these tendencies duality.
 First, it should be said that this generalization is based on a handful of reasonably-well characterized languages, and it is not clear that it is a meaningful tendency.
 But, granting the significance of this tendency for sake of argument, one might be tempted to derive the duality of i from some phonetic—acoustic-auditory or articulatory—property of high front vowels.
 One can imagine many just-so stories.
 For instance, /i/ is very commonly as the default and/or epenthetic vowel, and I have been told that epenthetic segments are longer on average than non-epenthetic segments.
 Perhaps its default or epenthetic status, or an associated shorter temporal duration, accounts for its duality, though it is not clear how.
 Or perhaps duality derives from something about its phonetic cues.
 Logical Phonology, however, is a strictly substance-free approach, and as such, such explanations, however interesting, must be extra-grammatical, of the sort studied by Juliette Blevins and John Ohala among others.